MicrosoftDocs/winapps-winrt-api/microsoft.windows.system.power/powermanager_userpresencestatus.md

 ## -description

-Gets the current user status associated with the application's session.
+Gets the current user status associated with the app's session.

 ## -property-value